-For single-segment encoding, you can specify the use of this operator with the call where selected is the selection parameter passed to your crossover subroutine, and seg is the segment to which the uniform crossover operator is to be applied.
+For multisegment encoding, you can specify the segment to which the operator should be applied with the call where selected is the selection parameter passed to your crossover subroutine, and seg is the segment to which the uniform crossover operator is to be applied.
 In both cases, if the encoding is Boolean, the a parameter is ignored, and a is effectively 1.